-Krannert Art Museum tours are designed to provide in-depth explorations of particular galleries and works of art within them.
+Krannert Art Museum tours are designed to provide in-depth explorations of the concepts, stories, and conversations sparked by works of art on display in the museum.

-Groups of 7 or fewer may take a self-guided tour anytime the museum is open.
+Groups of 7 or fewer may explore anytime the museum is open.
 The goal of a museum visit is to look closely, think critically about the works of art, and formulate your own interpretations based on the contextual information provided in the gallery.

-As you explore the museum's temporary and permanent galleries, pay attention to the wall text and labels near each object on display.
+As you explore the museum's collection galleries and special exhibitions, pay attention to the wall text and labels near each object on display.

 Object labels can contain information about the artist, time period, and materials from which a piece of art is made.
 Sometimes, curators will provide descriptive text and background information on each work of art.